by Mary E. lowd

 The captain turned away from the group of Hoppalongs, stepping back into a far corner of the lab.
 He lowered his voice and said, “Please explain.”

 “The Hoppalongs suffer from a planet-wide viral infection that modifies their bodies, transforming them from warm-blooded mammals into cold-blooded reptiles.”
-LeGuin’s voice sounded shaky, but that could have been the quality of the reception on the comm-pin for a signal coming all the way from the surface planet.
+LeGuin’s voice sounded shaky, but that could have been the quality of the reception on the comm-pin for a signal coming all the way from the surface of the planet.

 “It sounds like you should get back aboard the Initiative as quickly as possible–” the captain began, but he was cut off.